#Variants

 Variants - Personalized versions of content entries that are served depending on the defined Segment.
 Variants define what version of the content a Segment sees.

-A base content entry can have many Variants, each tailored to a specific Segment.
-These Variants are not separate entries but linked to the base entry.
-They inherit structure or layout from the base entry while allowing customization of certain fields.
+A main content entry can have many Variants, each tailored to a specific Segment.
+These Variants are not separate entries but linked to the main entry.
+They inherit structure or layout from the main entry while allowing customization of certain fields.

 #Benefits